RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-14/implementing-security-inapp.md

 ## Introduction

-Application security is very important in the majority of applications, except for "Public" applications.
-You must ensure users enter valid credentials, generally username and password (Authentication), and that once logged in that each user has appropriate rights within the application (Authorization).
+Application security is very important for majority of the applications.
+You must ensure that users enter valid credentials, generally username and password (Authentication), and the logged in user has appropriate rights within the application (Authorization).
 This exercise includes three hands-on-labs.
 <!--
  you build a web application on top of the Apple iTunes Search API, which is a simple API over HTTP that takes input arguments via parameters in the URL.
 First, you create a report against the iTunes music video catalog.
 Next, you simplify the report to include a preview of the music video and a link to watch a clip of the music video.